top of page

 A number of houses in the area were gradually overcome by the sand and had to be relocated.
 A newspaper article reported that, with regard to a nearby house, “the sand piled up to it to the extent that at one time you could step on to the roof of the verandah”.
 The house in the foreground was owned by Josephine Roche, a spinster from Grafton.
 In 1932, she removed the house to a vacant block that she had purchased in Queen Street.
 The house survived for many subsequent years, known as “The Green Dolphin”, distinguished by its large green roof.

 Behind Miss Roche’s house, to its left in the photograph, can be seen the old stumps of the house of Alfred Ensbey, which was totally destroyed by fire in 1926.
-This was a fairly common occurrence in those days, not always accidental!
+This was a fairly common occurrence in those days.

 The house to the immediate right of Miss Roche’s house was owned by Lucy Munns, a married woman of South Grafton.
 The sand problem caused her to call tenders in March 1934 for the purchase of the four roomed house and contents for removal purposes.
 It is not known when the house was removed but the land was vacant by 1942.